Sportpark Ronhof Thomas Sommer: Name sponsorship

 From 1997 to 2010, the Ronhof was officially called Playmobil Stadium.
 At that time, Horst Brandstätter, inventor and owner of Playmobil, owned the stadium.

 At the start of the 2010-11 season, Mederer Süßwarenvertriebs GmbH (now Trolli GmbH) bought the naming rights to the stadium.
 Between July 2010 and June 2014, the stadium was thus called Trolli Arena.

 From the expiration of the sponsorship agreement on July 1, 2014 until February 1, 2016, the Ronhof temporarily bore the official name Stadion am Laubenweg.

 In February 2016, it was renamed Sportpark Ronhof | Thomas Sommer.
 The new name is composed of the traditional name of the stadium and that of the Fürth-born real estate dealer Thomas Sommer, who became Name Sponsor until the summer of 2021.
 In August 2019, Sommer confirmed the extension of the sponsorship contract beyond 2021 and this regardless of the league.
 Per year, the contract brings SpVgg half a million euros.
 In November 2019, it was announced that the sponsorship agreement had been extended into 2025.

 Other uses

 The Germany women's national football team has used the stadium for three international matches.
-The matches took place on September 23, 1999 against the Ukraine, on March 4, 2004 against China, and on April 8, 2015 against Brazil.
+The matches took place on September 23, 1999 against Ukraine, on March 4, 2004 against China, and on April 8, 2015 against Brazil.